How to Turn Missed Opportunities into Sales

-You may feel like you have lost their business forever.
-However, there are some things you can do to bring those customers back to your website so that they buy the goods they are interested in.
+The good news?
+It’s not a lost cause.
+You can take some actions to bring those customers back to your website so they can buy the goods they are interested in.

-Abandoned Cart Email Marketing Strategies - In this Blog:
+Abandoned Cart Email Marketing Strategies - Blog Outline:

 How to set up automated cart recovery on WIX:

 As your website visitors are not always ready to purchase straightaway, they often add some products to their online shopping carts and leave your website without making a purchase.
-According to a recent study, the average cart abandonment rate is 69.57%.
-[1]
+An abandoned cart email marketing is a retargeting strategy designed to remind shoppers of items they left in their shopping basket.

 When customers add items to their carts but don't complete their purchases, merchants can send what's known as an abandoned cart email encouraging them to complete specific actions.